How a church became a school

 “Mt.
 Scott Learning Center has answered our prayers for children,” says Greathouse.
 “The fruit of the school’s labor is truly moving and inspirational.
 There are so many powerful stories about the students and staff who make Mt.
 Scott such a special place.
 In a very real way, they represent the fruit of Laurelwood UMC’s prayers for children to come and enter the building.”

 Adds Greathouse: “Laurelwood UMC’s closure gave birth to something new.
 We are often reminded that life is like seed that falls to the ground and dies.
 In its death, it produces not only fruit, but new seed as well.
 Today, Mt.
 Scott Learning Center and its students represent the seed of new life.”

-Please click here to view a short video spotlighting the turnaround stories of some of this year's Mt.
+Please click here to view a short video spotlighting the turnaround stories of Mt.
 Scott graduates over the past few years.